ayrtoncarlos/Facisa-P3/README.md

 <h2> ♠ Algorithms of data structures: </h2>

 <h4> Simple implementation of a Deque with linked list and tests with JUnit 4. </h4>
-	<dt> A simple implementation in the Java language of a Deque with linked list and JUnit test cases. </dt>
+	 A simple implementation in the Java language of a Deque with linked list and JUnit test cases.

 <h4> Simple implementation of a Deque with tests in JUnit 4. </h4>
 	<dt> A simple implementation in the Java language of a Deque with JUnit test cases. </dt>